So you want to buy a restaurant and enter into a lease? Let's cover some basic points befoere we discuss rent.

 EXIT STRATEGY

-Of course as a sales person of restaurants, we're always interested in getting our clients out of the lease
+Of course as a sales person of restaurants, we're always interested in getting our clients out of the lease:

 (a) CONTINUED LIABILITY: First, it is rare to get completely off a lease agreement even after the business is sold.
 Most leases hold the tenant responsible for making payment through the whole term of the lease.
 Yes, after you sell it, you still have liability.
 Sometime the landlord will take a payment in lieu of holding the Seller liable.